A raw material can be created and added to a 'Material Set'.

 One material can be linked to as many different materials sets as you require.

-Price Modifier - If you want the materials on this set to have a default 20% added to their price, you can enter '1.2' into this field
+Price Modifier - If you want the materials on this set to have a default 20% added to their price, you can enter '1.2' into this field:

 Quantity Modifier – This field allows you to set the quantity per item of materials required for the material set.
+In the below example, we have a material setup to be ordered ‘Per Unit’:

 On the material set, we have configured ‘packs’ of screws.